dojo/docs/dojo/data/ObjectStore.rst

 .. contents::
     :depth: 3

-**dojo.data.ObjectStore** is an adapter for using the new `Dojo Object Stores <dojo/store>`_ with Dojo Data consumers.
+**dojo.data.ObjectStore** is an adapter for using the new :ref:`Dojo Object Stores <dojo/store>` with Dojo Data consumers.
 This adapter takes an object store and implements the Dojo Data API (Read, Write, Identity, and Notification).

 ============